Why the anti-nodal quasiparticle dispersion is so flat in the superconducting cuprates?

-It is the purpose of this paper to apply the spin-Fermion model in the superconducting state to understand the quasiparticle dynamics in the anti-nodal region for the underdoped cuprates.
-We find the quasiparticle dynamics in the anti-nodal region is strongly renormalized by the self-energy correction from the scattering off the diffusive spin fluctuation in the system.
-More specifically, we find the normal self-energy manifests itself mainly as a level repulsion effect between the bare quasiparticle level and the scattered quasiparticle level, which is responsible for the reduction of both the quasiparticle dispersion and the quasiparticle dissipation in the anti-nodal region.
-The normal self-energy from the scattering by the diffusive spin fluctuation is also responsible for the development of the broad high energy hump structure in the electron spectral function.
-On the other hand, the anomalous self-energy acts mainly to enhance the pairing potential and will push the spectral weight to higher binding energy.
-Our result indicates that the observed sharp quasiparticle peak in the anti-nodal region is a strongly renormalized new pole in the electron Green's function, rather than a nearly free Bogliubov quasiparticle.
+Adopting the spin-Fermion model, we show that the quasiparticle dynamics in the anti-nodal region is indeed strongly renormalized by the scattering from the diffusive spin fluctuation around $\mathbf{Q}=(\pi,\pi)$.
+More specifically, we find that the normal part of the electron self-energy manifests itself mainly as a level repulsion effect and is responsible for the reduction of both the quasiparticle dispersion and the quasiparticle dissipation rate in the anti-nodal region.
+On the other hand, the anomalous self-energy correction acts mainly to renormalize the pairing potential and can be absorbed as a redefinition of the latter.
+We argue that the sharp quasiparticle peak observed in the anti-nodal region should be understood as a strongly renormalized new pole in the electron Green's function, rather than a nearly free Bogoliubov quasiparticle in a d-wave BCS superconductor.

 The spin-Fermion model takes the form of $H=H_{\mathrm{BCS}}+H_{int}$ in the superconducting state, in which $H_{\mathrm{BCS}}$ is the mean field Hamiltonian of a BCS superconductor and is given by